-We were warmly welcomed by Evren and spent a few minutes in the waiting room while Shirley and Sushant shared their fond memories of studying at Berkeley.
+Since it was my first visit to Berkeley Lab, I took BART and then the Berkeley shuttle.
+I almost got lost, but luckily I bumped into my ITS Engagement Committee teammates.
+We were warmly welcomed by Evren and spent a few minutes in the waiting room while Shirley Bittlingmeier, Client Services Officer, and Sushant Prasad, Solutions Architect for AWS Cloud, shared their fond memories of studying at UC Berkeley.

-Meeting Adam Stone
+Meeting Adam Stone, CIO

 Adam highlighted LBNL’s key national user facilities, including: